gradvohl/YAPTT/syncThreads/mutexAndSemaphorExamples/README.md

 ### Structure to handle the parameters

-For the thread to work, we will pass various parameters embedded in a structure defined in file ``searchThreadsMutex.h`` and replicated as follows.
+We will pass various parameters embedded in a structure defined in file ``searchThreadsMutex.h`` for the thread to work.
+I replicated the code as follows.

 ```c
 typedef struct